Maaz-Ai-enthusiast/whetherApp/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-### Changes Made
+### Key Features
-- Added a **"Live Demo"** section at the beginning with a clickable link to the live demo of your Weather App.
+- **Live Demo Link**: Included at the top for easy access.
+- **Structured Sections**: Similar format to your Todo application README.
+- **Detailed Information**: Describes features, installation, project structure, components, and how the app works.

 ### Usage
-1. **Copy and paste** the updated markdown into your `README.md` file.
+1. **Copy and paste** the markdown into your `README.md` file.
-2. **Preview** the README to ensure the formatting appears as expected.
+2. **Preview** to ensure formatting is correct.

-This README format will help users easily access the live demo and understand the project.
-Let me know if you need any further adjustments!
+Let me know if you need any further modifications or additional information!